-Any stockholder proposals for inclusion in our proxy materials for our 2019 Annual Meeting of Stockholders must be received by our Corporate Secretary, Summit Healthcare REIT, Inc. 2 South Pointe Drive, Suite 100, Lake Forest, California 92630 no later than February 25, 2019.
+Assuming the date of the 2021 Annual Meeting of Stockholders is not delayed or advanced by more than 30 days from the anniversary of the 2020 Annual Meeting of Stockholders, any stockholder proposals for inclusion in our proxy materials for our 2021 Annual Meeting of Stockholders must be received by our Corporate Secretary, Summit Healthcare REIT, Inc. 2 South Pointe Drive, Suite 100, Lake Forest, California 92630, no later than May 24, 2021.

 In addition, nominations by stockholders of candidates for director or proposals of other business by stockholders must be submitted in accordance with our Bylaws.
-Our Bylaws currently provide that, in order for a stockholder to bring any business or nominations before the Annual Meeting of Stockholders, certain conditions set forth in Section 2.12 of our Bylaws, including delivery of notice of such proposal to our Corporate Secretary at the address above no earlier than January 26, 2019, and no later than February 28, 2019.
+Our Bylaws currently provide that, in order for a stockholder to bring any business or nominations before the Annual Meeting of Stockholders, certain conditions set forth in Section 2.12 of our Bylaws, including delivery of notice of such proposal to our Corporate Secretary at the address above no earlier than April 24, 2021, and no later than May 24, 2021 (assuming the date of the 2021 Annual Meeting of Stockholders is not delayed or advanced by more than 30 days from the anniversary of the 2020 Annual Meeting of Stockholders).